Willkommen auf den Seiten des Auswärtigen Amts

 Relations between Germany and Greece have traditionally been close.

-With some 257,000 pupils learning the language at Greek schools, German as a foreign language plays an important role in Greece.
-The Goethe‑Institut and the German Academic Exchange Service have offices in the country.
-Some 7600 Greek students are currently attending university in Germany.
-Around 40,000 Greeks completed part or all of their vocational training in Germany.
+The German schools in Athens and Thessaloniki were founded over a century ago.
+With some 257,000 pupils learning the language at Greek schools alone, German as a foreign language plays an important role in Greece.
+The Goethe‑Institut and the German Academic Exchange Service (DAAD) have branches locally, and the German Archaeological Institute (DAI) is involved in major excavations in various places in the country.